Wikifab/wikifab-main/README.md

 ## METHOD #1 : Installation process using the full package

+### 1. Set Up your Mediawiki

+If your Mediawiki is already installed and up to date, go to point 2.
+If you need to set up a new Mediawiki or update an existing one, follow the instructions here: https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki

+Note : wikifab is only available in english and french for now.
+If you select another language, you will have a lot of missing translations.
+At the end of the installation, it will propose you to generate the file "LocalSettings.php", generate it and upload it to your website directory.

+At this point, your wiki is up, but it does not include the wikifab part.

+We will assume going forward that your mediawiki folder is located in /usr/share/mediawiki/

+In some installations the permissions or the owner is not set correctly, you can execute the following chown:

+	-R root:root /usr/share/mediawiki/ find /usr/share/mediawiki/ -type f -exec chmod 644 {} \; find /usr/share/mediawiki/ -type d -exec chmod 755 {} \;

 ### 1. Download package and upload it to you website

 Download it here : http://releases.wikifab.org/wikifab/wikifabFullPackage-0.1.1.zip
 Unzip and upload directory on your server.

+Here the commands line by line (supposing your mediawiki install is located in /usr/share/mediawiki/)

+	mkdir ~/temp cd ~/temp wget http://releases.wikifab.org/wikifab/wikifabFullPackage-0.1.0.zip unzip wikifabFullPackage-0.1.0.zip cp -R wikifab/* /usr/share/mediawiki/

 ### 2. Set Up your wiki